KavanBahrami/XRDrag/README.md

 This is my preferred way to move around smaller, roomscale VR scenes.
 As seen in Unreal Engine's built in VR Editor / TiltBrush (unity) / Demeo (unity) / and other experiences.
 I'm not sure how they did their versions, but Oculus also has a version of this in their locomotion samples [GrabAndDrag](https://developer.oculus.com/documentation/unreal/unreal-samples/) though it runs on tick and doesn't handle rotation.

-Dependencies *to avoid additional tweaking*:
+Dependencies in my version, *recommended to avoid additional tweaking*:
  - Unreal Engine 4.27.2
  - default VR Template project
  - Enhanced Input